AhmedMohamedZein/Image-Processing-API/README.md

   3. `npm run server` :

          will run the server using nodemon at port 8000 unless you have a .env file

+  4. `node build/server.js` :

+         will run the production files

 ## Api documentation